 Hiking to the Lost City is one of the best treks in Colombia.
-High in the mountains of the Sierra Nevada de Santa Marta jungle in Colombia, between 900m and 1200m, deep in the rainforest, you will find the indigenous settlement of “Teyuna”.
-It’s better known by the rest of the world by the Spanish ‘Ciudad Perdida’, or as the ‘Lost City’ – and it’s well worth the multi-trip to get there.
+High in the mountains of the Sierra Nevada de Santa Marta jungle in Colombia, between 900m and 1200m, deep in the rainforest, you will find the indigenous settlement of “Teyuna” – better known by the rest of the world by the Spanish ‘Ciudad Perdida’, or the ‘Lost City’ – and it’s well worth the multi-trip to get there.

 Several days hike into Tayrona National Park, the ancient sacred settlement dates back to 800AD.
 That’s 650 years before Machu Picchu was built in the neighbouring (though far-off) nation of Peru.
 Accessible only by 1200 stone steps, Teyuna is a clearing of several layers.
 The first is nearly entirely guarded by trees, the second, accessed through several hundred more stone steps, looks out over the entirety of the jungle.

 There are stone circles spread around Teyuna, rising to the place where the ‘mamos’ – the spiritual leaders of the indigenous people – came to communicate with the chief spirits of the forest and jungles.
 It’s a truly remarkable settlement, only accessible by a tough multi-day hike through beautiful but dense rainforest, and it’s absolutely drenched in amazing stories, both old and new.
 There are several reasons why we think this is one of the best hikes in Colombia, so here are some tips for making the most of your trek to the Lost City of Teyuna:

 5 Ways to Enrich Your Trek to the Lost City